 The qualification is designed for learners interested in using counselling skills as part of their functional role in a wide range of sector areas, or looking to progress towards accredited counsellor status with one of the counselling professional accrediting bodies.

 Entry requirements for this qualification is a Level 2 counselling qualification.

-Entry is at the discretion of PC Counselling and Training Ltd; however, learners should be 18 to undertake the qualification.
+Entry is at the discretion of PC Counselling and Training Ltd; however, learners should be aged 18 years or over to undertake this qualification.